joaquinpelle/Skylight.jl/docs/src/camera.md

     horizontal_side = 23.0,
     vertical_side = 23.0,
     horizontal_number_of_pixels = 100,
-    vertical_number_of_pixels = 100)
+    vertical_number_of_pixels = 100,
+    observation_times = [0.0, 100.0])
 ```

-For more details on this camera setup, see [Image plane](@ref).
-However, when using `Skylight`, we advise always using the pinhole camera as it gives more accurate results and the computational cost is not much higher than for the image plane.
+In this case, the observation frame is assumed to be static, thus allowing to consider multiple observation times self-consistently, with light rays starting from the same position.
+For more details on this setup, see the [Image plane](@ref) section.
+However, when using Skylight.jl, we advise always using the pinhole camera as it gives more accurate results and the computational cost is not much higher than for the image plane.

-## Camera types
+## Types

 ```@docs
 PinholeCamera
 ImagePlane
 ```

+## Details of the construction

-## Pinhole camera
+### Pinhole camera

 The energy-momentum tensor of the radiation field reads